-(f) If you cannot shift the selector lever out of "P" position
+(h) If you cannot shift the selector lever out of "P" position

-If you cannot shift the selector lever from the "P" position even though the brake pedal is depressed, use the shift lock override button.
-For instructions, see "If you cannot shift automatic transmission selector lever" in Part 4.
+If you cannot shift the selector lever from "P" position even though the brake pedal is depressed, use the shift lock override button.
+For instructions, see "If you cannot shift automatic transmission slelector lever" in Part 4.